There are two kinds of whiteboard and cartoon animation videos.

 Here’s why we love this video (it’s not just because we made it)…

-It illustrates why visuals are so important in whiteboard animation.
+It illustrates why visuals are so important in whiteboard and cartoon animation.
 It’s hard to make a subject like identity theft interesting.
 But this clip gets the point across using entertaining, memorable imagery:

 - a bulldog police officer